History of Sesame Street: 2000s

-In 2000, the Children's Television Workshop changed its name to Sesame Workshop to better reflect its entry into non-television and interactive media.
+On June 5, 2000, the Children's Television Workshop changed its name to Sesame Workshop to better reflect its entry into non-television and interactive media, CTW Sesame Street sign changed its name to 123 Sesame Street sign, www.ctw.org changed its website name to www.sesameworkshop.org.
 In 2002, Sesame Street's producers went further in changing the show to reflect its younger demographic by fundamentally changing the show's structure, which had relied on "Street scenes" interrupted by live-action videos and animation.
 The target age for Sesame Street shifted downward, from four years to three years, after the show's 33rd season.
 As co-executive producer Arlene Sherman stated, "We basically deconstructed the show".
 The producers expanded upon the "Elmo's World" by changing from a magazine format to a narrative format, which made the show easier for young children to navigate.
 Sherman called the show's new look "startlingly different".
 Following its tradition of addressing emotionally difficult topics, Sesame Street's producers chose to address the attacks of 9/11 during this season on its premiere episode, which aired February 4, 2002.
 This episode, as well as a series of four episodes that aired after Hurricane Katrina in 2005, were used in Sesame Workshop's Community Outreach program.